westerndigitalcorporation/zonedstorage.io/docs/getting-started/zbd-emulation.md

    kernel as though they were physical disks.

-4. The ***QEMU*** open source machine emulator and virtualizer: recent versions of QEMU support the emulation of NVMe Zoned Namespaces devices.
+4. The ***QEMU*** open source machine emulator and virtualizer: recent versions of QEMU support the emulation of NVMe devices with Zoned Namespace support.
 These use regular files on the host as a backstores.
 Within a guest VM, an emulated ZNS device acts like a physical device.